THE CALL OF LOVE The Rev. Brian Backstrand April 19, 2015

 Stoner cites a column in the New York Times by David Brooks in which Brooks puts forth the idea of a moral bucket list.
 This bucket list has more to do with character than with personal activities or accomplishments.
 The moral bucket list focuses on qualities that we might speak of in a memorial service.
 Here is the moral bucket list from the perspective of David Brooks:

-- other Being deeply rooted in connection and community with others
+- Bariadi Being deeply rooted in connection and community with others

-- why online dating is riscky Sharing energizing love, the kind of love that radically de-centers the self
+- http://5strathallan.com/testimonials/well-worth-its-four-stars/ Sharing energizing love, the kind of love that radically de-centers the self

 - Finding one’s deeper call, one’s true vocation and purpose in life